stefanholek/term/README.txt

 The **term** package is an enhanced version of the standard library's tty_ module.

-It provides context managers to temporarily switch the terminal to *raw* or *cbreak* mode and allows to query cursor position and terminal dimensions without having to resort to curses.
+It provides context managers for temporarily switching the terminal to *raw* or *cbreak* mode and allows to query cursor position and terminal dimensions without having to resort to curses.